-STAR WARS: THE FORCE AWAKENS
+STAR WARS: THE BLACK SERIES ARCHIVE (HASBRO)

 THE ME HALF OF THE EQUATION

 When I found out this figure was hitting stores, I was anticipating him being a chore to find.
 So, I was pleasantly surprised to walk into my local Target and find him hanging on the pegs, hiding behind a pair of Jango Fetts.
 I’m not sure I can adequately describe just how much I like this figure.
 He’s hands down the best Han Solo figure I own, and possibly one of the best Black Series figures to date, and certainly the best of the Force Awakens figures.
 Yes, the hair thing is annoying, but this figure outshines all those issues, and is just a ton of fun to mess around with.